prashyen/Fanlinc/docs/sprint3/sprint3.md

 ## User stories to be completed in Sprint 3
 * TEAM-4:Join Fandoms
     * Implement Join Fandom Functionality                                                  [Assigned to Tahasun Tarannum]
 * TEAM-7:View Profiles
     * Create Sidebar Component                                                             [Assigned to Aamir Haroon]
 * TEAM-12:Filter Posts
-    * Add filter functionality to post feed component [Assigned to Carl Alvarez]
+    * Add filter functionality to post feed component                                      [Assigned to Carl Alvares]
-    * Update feed to filter to logged in user's type and level by default [Assigned to]
+    * Update feed to filter to logged in user's type and level by default                  [Assigned to Abel Debalkew]
 * TEAM-49: Test Application
-    * Add unit tests to the back-end [Assigned to Carl Alvarez]
+    * Add unit tests to the back-end                                                       [Assigned to Carl Alvares]
     * Add more default users and posts to default database for testing the feed            [Assigned to Aamir Haroon]
 * TEAM-13: Like/Unlike Posts
     * Update Post model and post response to add list of users who liked post              [Assigned to Rahul Ramani]
     * Implement modifyLikes API                                                            [Assigned to Rahul Ramani]
-    * Refactor Feed to display posts in a nicer way [Assigned to]
+    * Refactor Feed to display posts in a nicer way                                        [Assigned to Ruidan Ji]
-    * Add like counter to posts in Feed component [Assigned to]
+    * Add like counter to posts in Feed component                                          [Assigned to Ruidan Ji]
 * TEAM-57: View Fandom Details on Feed
     * Implement getFeedDetails API [Assigned to Rahul Ramani]
     * Add component to the top of each fandom feed with fandom details                     [Assigned to Tahasun Tarannum]
     * Implement leaveFandom API                                                            [Assigned to Aamir Haroon]
     * Add "leave fandom" functionality to fandom details component                         [Assigned to Prashyen Kanagarajah]
 * TEAM-10: Edit/Delete Posts
     * Implement editPost API                                                               [Assigned to Rahul Ramani]
     * Add edit button to posts and edit post modal                                         [Assigned to Prashayen Kanagarajah]

 # Sprint 3 Backlog
 | Story ID | Priority |                                                                               Story                                                                              | Story Points |                                                           Criteria of Satisfaction                                                           |